Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/getting-started/provider-playbook/technology-providers-implementation/ed-fi-api-fundamentals/api-key-structures.md

 To improve data quality and maximize the possibility for data to move between systems, an Ed-Fi APIs data model also employs a natural key system.

-The key for an entity can be looked up by using the either the [Unifying Data Model - v4.0 Handbook](https://edfi.atlassian.net/wiki/spaces/EFDS4X/pages/24412607/Unifying+Data+Model+-+v4.0+Handbook) or the [Unifying Data Model - v5.0 Handbook](https://edfi.atlassian.net/wiki/spaces/EFDS5/pages/26707400/Unifying+Data+Model+-+v5.0+Handbook) and looking under the column “Identity” – key fields are indicated there.
+The key for an entity can be looked up by using the [Unifying Data Model - Handbook](/reference/data-exchange/udm/udm-handbook) version appropriate to the Data Standard in use and looking under the column “Identity” – key fields are indicated there.
 For example, for the CourseOffering entity, this page appears:

 ![Handbook Offering](https://edfi.atlassian.net/wiki/download/thumbnails/22905241/handbook-courseoffering.png?version=2&modificationDate=1561126990507&cacheVersion=1&api=v2&width=1162&height=367)